eilw/pland/README.md

 Steel_finish has type, cost

 Todo:
-- On order page, add link to submit items.
+- On order page, add link to submit items. - DONE
-- Item - give spaces for volume
+- Item - give spaces for volume - DONE
-- Item - calculate the price/kg
+- Item - calculate the price/kg - DONE
-- Item - calculate the total cost of the item
+- Item - calculate the total cost of the item - DONE
+- Item - remove cost from column - DONE
+- Item - add blank spaces to seed data -DONE
+- Item - link each item link to an order - DONE

-- Order page: add additional items
+- Order page: add additional items - DONE
+- Delete account model as part of user
-- Make each order link to an account
+- Make each order link to a user
+- Clicking create a new order, goes to 'new item' part
+- After adding an item, goes to see the order overview, with an add item link on it
+- Print out the item details for each item
+- Calculate the cost per each item
+- Calculate the cost for the whole order
+- add a edit button for each item
+- Add validations to order and the item